don-ferris/NetCanvas/documentation/GENUS.md

 The user experience should remain identical regardless of vendor.

-Changing vendors should require changing only the platform driver—not the user's mental model.
+Changing vendors/platforms should require changing only the platform driver—not the user's mental model.

 ---